Program OverviewPrinter Friendly

-Centennial College’s Children’s Media post-graduate program will not only teach you how to create memories and childhood heroes of a new generation, it will do so in a one-of-a-kind way.
+Centennial College's Children's Media program not only teaches you how to create the memories and childhood heroes of a new generation, it does so in a one-of-a-kind way.

-You will also learn all about the major components of the children’s media industry, including production, budget and financing, marketing, publishing and business management Lastly, you will develop insight into child development, and the social and ethical issues related to entertaining children.
+You also learn all about the major components of the children's media industry, including production, budget, financing, marketing, publishing and business management.
+Lastly, you develop insight into child development and the social and ethical issues related to entertaining children.

-To ensure that you are ready to begin your career as a highly skilled content producer, the one-year Children’s Media program will include industry events and an industry field placement in a Canadian media organization.
-These opportunities will allow you to build networking skills and gain contacts to assist in your career launch and growth.
+To ensure that you are ready to begin your career as a skilled content producer, the one-year Children's Media program includes industry events and an industry field placement in a Canadian media organization.
+These opportunities allow you to build networking skills and gain contacts to assist in your career launch and growth.

-From Polka Dot Door and Mr Dressup to a Annedroids and Almost Naked Animals, the business of creating exciting, quality children’s media is a key part of the Canadian entertainment industry.
+From Polka Dot Door and Mr. Dressup to Annedroids and Almost Naked Animals, the business of creating exciting, quality children's media is a key part of the Canadian entertainment industry.

 |Course Code||Course Title||Location|